haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

 Here is the strategies used in web applications with multiple timezone support :-

 #.
-Save Date and Time information’s in database as UTC format.
+Save Date and Time information in the database as UTC format.
 #.
 Convert the UTC time to corresponding local timezones, based on the
    user request and location.
 #.
 We take local timezone information from browser or user select a